jColeChanged/jColeChanged.github.io/_posts/2010-12-09-lisp-has-average-performance-in-google-ai-competition.md

 Unfortunately, those questions can't be answered with these rankings for several reasons, including [selection bias][5].
 There is a sample bias in the dataset.
 Average programmers aren't joining AI competitions.
-So I had to come up with a better, more narrow, set of question.
+So I had to come up with a better, more narrow, set of questions.

 My second go produced much tamer variants of the previous questions.
 The first
 was: How close to the average are the Java programmers in this tournament?
 Unfortunately, it would be a while before I managed to answer that, as I had to fix a bug.
-Where did bug come from?
+Where did the bug come from?
 The answer will shock you.
 Canada.
 Yep, you heard that right, it came from Canada.
 Here is the proof, see how this Canadian doesn't come from an organization?
 My code expected a string.